Metadata

 What it describes:

-Metadata provides details about the origin, properties,
+Metadata provides details about a data file's origin, properties,

 file size, and permissions.